-A new outdoor, digital installation, showcasing the incredible world of Australia's birdlife, is now on show in the South Court at Orange Regional Museum.
+A new outdoor, digital installation, showcasing the incredible world of Australia's birdlife, is now on show at the Eurobodalla Regional Botanic Garden in Batemans Bay.
 Presented on STORYBOX, an interactive storytelling cube, The Birds of Australia, brings to life the iconic bird illustrations of John and Elizabeth Gould together with First Nations storytelling and knowledges.

 - July to September 2024 – Memorial Park, Grafton, NSW